 - https://wordpress.org/plugins/import-facebook-events

-WordPress import users from CSV without a plugin
+Import users from a CSV into WordPress without a plugin

 Follow the below basic steps to import users from a CSV file into WordPress without using a plugin.
 This involves writing custom code using PHP and WordPress functions.
 Please note that this example assumes a basic CSV structure with headers like username, email, and password.